Atmosphere of Earth

 - Water vapor: One of the most variable gaseous substances present in the atmosphere, constituting between 0.2% and 4% of the total volume.
 It plays a significant role in the insulating action of the atmosphere, absorbing long-wave terrestrial radiation and a part of the incoming solar radiation.
 It is also the source of precipitation and clouds.

-- Solid particles: Consist of sand particles, pollen grains, small organisms, soot, ocean salts, and fragments of meteors.
+- Solid particles: Consists of sand particles, pollen grains, small organisms, soot, ocean salts, and fragments of meteors.
 They perform the function of absorbing, reflecting, and scattering the radiation and are responsible for the orange and red colors at sunset and sunrise, the blue color of the sky, and the formation of clouds, fog, and hailstones.

-- Greenhouse gasses: Carbon dioxide, ozone, and water vapor are the major greenhouse gasses that absorb terrestrial radiation and reflect back some of it towards the earth’s surface, thus largely responsible for the greenhouse effect.
+- Greenhouse gasses: Carbon dioxide, ozone, and water vapor are the major greenhouse gasses that absorb terrestrial radiation and reflect some of it towards the earth’s surface, thus largely responsible for the greenhouse effect.
 Methane, produced from the decomposition of animal wastes and biological matter, is another important greenhouse gas.

 Structure of Atmosphere